developersdigest/function-chain/README.md

 OPENAI_API_KEY=your_openai_api_key
 ```

-4. After setting up `index.js` and adding your functions, run your project using:
+4. After setting up you can run with the example in `index.js` and adding your functions, run your project using:

 ```bash
 node index.js